baquerst/baquerst.github.io/README.md

   - Bronze
 - Genshin Impact

-One of my favorite animes I've watched, *NANA* includes a quote from the protagonist Nana Osaki where she says
+One of my favorite animes I've watched, *NANA*, includes a quote from the protagonist Nana Osaki where she says
 > Don't just give up.
 Life is about getting knocked down over and over, but still getting up each time.
 If you keep getting up, you win.

 This quote helps remind me that failures are a part of every process in life, and that it shouldn't discourage me but instead keep me motivated to reach my end goal.

+Some of my other favorite animes include:
+- Darling in the Franxx
+- Neon Genesis Evangelion
+- Gurren Lagann
+- Fire Force
+- Attack on Titan

+You can revisit my education and professional background [here](#hi-im-bryan-).